FAQ

 Can I bring a grill or camp stove to cook my own food?

-Sorry, but unapproved open flames are prohibited at the camp, so please leave all grills, camp stoves, etc. at home.
+Sorry, but unapproved open flames are prohibited at the camp, so please leave all grills, camp stoves, etc., at home.
 You are welcome to bring foods that you can enjoy “as is” from the package or from your cooler.
-Other festie-goers might be able to share info about options that can work for various food restricted-diets; feel free to reach out to them and join discussions on the SisterSpace Weekend Facebook page.
+Other festie-goers might be able to share info about options that can work for various food restricted-diets; feel free to reach out to them and join discussions on the SisterSpace Weekend Facebook page or the SisterSpace Community Facebook group.

 I have limited physical mobility…how can I get around the land at SisterSpace?